 Then click on the column with Impressions or Clicks to order the list and go through all of the important keywords for your business growth.

-Investigate those related searches and create list of at least 30 online competitors.
-That’s how you get a idea of who your opponents are.
+Investigate those related searches and create a list of at least 30 online competitors.
+That’s how you get an idea of who your opponents are.